Mont Sorcier Project Making Good Progress

-ROUYN-NORANDA, Quebec, Oct.
-20, 2025 (GLOBE NEWSWIRE) -- GLOBEX MINING ENTERPRISES INC. (GMX – Toronto Stock Exchange, G1MN – Frankfurt, Stuttgart, Berlin, Munich, Tradegate, Lang & Schwarz, LS Exchange, TTMzero, Düsseldorf and Quotrix Düsseldorf Stock Exchanges and GLBXF – OTCQX International in the US) is pleased to provide shareholders with a brief update as regards the Mont Sorcier high purity iron deposit on which Globex retains a one percent (1%) Gross Metal Iron Royalty.
-The following is a short text from today’s Cerrado Gold’s press release in which they provided further information on progress at Mont Sorcier.
-They have made significant progress drilling 17,000 metres of infill in order to update the resource to the Proven and Probable categories and provide a feasibility study by Q2, 2026.
-The text of the Cerrado press release is presented below in its entirety.
+ROUYN-NORANDA, QUÉBEC, Oct.
+20, 2025 (GLOBE NEWSWIRE) -- Chibougamau Independent Mines Inc. (CBG-TSX-V in Canada, CLL1-Frankfurt, Stuttgart, Berlin and Lang & Schwarz Stock Exchanges in Germany, CMAUF-OTC in the US), herein called Chibougamau, is pleased to provide shareholders with a brief update as regards the Mont Sorcier high purity iron deposit on which Chibougamau retains a two percent (2%) Gross Metal royalty.
+The following is a short text from todays Cerrado Gold’s press release in which they provided further information on progress at Mont Sorcier.
+They have made significant progress drilling 17,000 metres of infill to update the resource to the Proven and Probable categories to provide a feasibility study by Q2, 2026.
+The portion of the text of the Cerrado press release as regards the Mont Sorcier project is presented below in its entirety.

 Mont Sorcier Project Update